 Ferrer ousts Dodig to reach Valencia Open final

-After the fifth-ranked Ferrer controlled the opening set, the local favorite showed some strain from finishing his doubles with partner Juan Carlos Ferrero after midnight Friday.
+After the fifth-ranked Ferrer controlled the opening set, the local favorite showed some strain from finishing his doubles match with partner Juan Carlos Ferrero after midnight Saturday morning.

 Dodig rallied to save two break points and force a second-set tiebreaker, where he converted a third set point by forcing the Spaniard into netting his volley.